neil323423/waves/SECURITY.md

 ## Support

-If you are experiencing an issue with Waves unrelated to security, feel free to join our [Discord](https://discord.gg/dJvdkPRheV) server and open a ticket.
+If you are experiencing an issue with Waves unrelated to security, feel free to join our [Discord Server](https://discord.gg/dJvdkPRheV) and open a ticket.